TLCI vs. CRI, CQS, etc.: How do they stack up? by Art Adams - ProVideo Coalition

 THE SETUP

 A while back, I was turned on to a database of light color index values at Indie Cine Academy.
 This website is pure gold.
-My understanding is that this project started when someone walked around NAB with a Sekonic C700 Spectrometer, measured as many LED lights as they could, and then published the results.
+My understanding is that this project started when someone walked around NAB with an AsenseTek Lighting Passport Spectrometer, measured as many LED lights as they could, and then published the results.

 This is the most comprehensive database of lighting data I’ve seen anywhere, and it’s hugely valuable—if you have some idea of what the numbers mean.
 That’s not terribly hard to figure out if you have access to a few of the fixtures on the list and you can build a visual baseline of what you like versus what you don’t, but numbers alone don’t tell the full story.
 We’d like them to, as we are occasionally forced into making lighting purchases and rental decisions on the basis of numerical data alone, but they don’t.